 NOTE: Work Centres can only be deleted if they have not been used in any operations.
 If they have been used, they can be deprecated, which removes them as a selection option.
 Alternatively, you can undo transactions using that Work Centre in order to delete it completely.

 Consumption bins can also be specified from the Settings → Reference Books → Locations → Bins screen.
 This feature is only available for shop floor locations.

 Consumption bins for a production work centre define where the components should be brought in order to start a production operation.
 For example, a sewing work centre would require fabric to be brought to the assigned bin.

 NOTE: If a bin is not defined for the work centre, components for that work centre will be delivered to the default Shop Floor location.

 - Go to Settings → Reference Books → Locations → Bins and select the Shop Floor location from the drop-down list.

 - Click the + button to assign a work centre to the bin.
 One bin can be connected to multiple work centres, but each work centre can only be connected to one bin per Shop Floor location.

 Add reasons for Work Centre suspension

 If your work centres are suspended/non-operational, you can enter the reason from the Suspend Reasons tab.
 Go to Production → Settings → Suspend Reasons.
-Use + to add a new line, select a Work Centre, and enter the suspend reason.
+Use the Gear icon to change the table display, including which work centres are visible.